jpwhite4/xdmod-supremm/8.0/supremm-configuration.md

     # npm install

 The script also prompts for the location of the document database that contains the job summary data.
-I.e. the mongodb instance.
-Enter the uri in the standard mongodb connection string format (see the [mongo documentation][] for the syntax).  **You must specify the database name in the connection URI.** If the database is not specifed then the mongo driver defaults to the 'test' database, which will not contain the job summary data.
-The default database name is 'supremm' so, for example, if you have installed the mongodb on the same server as XDMoD then you would use the following uri:
+I.e. the MongoDB instance.
+Enter the uri in the standard MongoDB connection string format (see the [mongo documentation][] for the syntax).  **You must specify the database name in the connection URI.** If the database is not specified then the MongoDB driver defaults to the 'test' database, which will not contain the job summary data.
+The default database name is 'supremm' so, for example, if you have installed the MongoDB on the same server as XDMoD then you would use the following uri:

     mongodb://localhost:27017/supremm